 The spark plug is important for proper engine operation.
 A good spark plug should be intact, free of deposits, and properly gapped.
-Please note there are 2 spark plugs on this generator model that are located behind each service panel.

 CAUTION: Improper maintenance may cause reduced fuel economy, misfires, trouble starting, or damage to the spark plug threads.